tzuyuchiu/lab-ajax-crud-characters/README.md

 To be able to delete a character from the API database, we need to:

-- Create a button (_Delete_ one in the image above) to get the `id` of the character we want to delete.
+- Create a button (_Delete_ one in the image above) to delete a character using it's `id`.
-- Delete that character in the API with _[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)_
+- Delete that character in the API with _[http://localhost:5000/characters/:id](http://localhost:5000/characters/:id)_
    <!-- :::danger -->
   **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->